 Our Board of Trustees has responsibility to oversee the governance of ENS with an operational focus on finance, funding, management and reporting.

-As director of the Refugee Programme, my main responsibilities are organisational and human resources management, strategic and financial planning, fundraising, advocacy and media work, leadership of national and international projects, research and capacity-building.
+As director of the Refugee Programme, Gabor's main responsibilities are organisational and human resources management, strategic and financial planning, fundraising, advocacy and media work, leadership of national and international projects, research and capacity-building.
 He has been working in the field of asylum since 2000, and I am a proud member of the Helsinki Committee team since 2002.
 His particular professional interests in this field are evidence and credibility assessment in asylum procedures; interdisciplinary (psychological, intercultural, linguistic and gender) issues related to asylum; human rights safeguards concerning the detention of migrants; nationality and statelessness; as well as innovative training, communication and capacity-building methods in the field of human rights and forced migration.
 Gabor has also extensively researched and published on these issues.
-I am a passionate international trainer: in the past fifteen years I had the privilege to teach over four thousand lawyers, judges, public administration and police officers, journalists, professors, NGO workers and staff members of the UN Refugee Agency (UNHCR) from all continents of the world, on various topics related to asylum, migration and statelessness.
-I am a trustee and a founding member of the European Network on Statelessness (ENS), a co-founder of the Latin American Academic Network on the Law and Integration of Refugees (Red LAREF) and an external expert collaborating with the European Union Asylum Agency (EUAA) and the European Judicial Training Network (EJTN)."
+I am a passionate international trainer: in the past fifteen years he has had the privilege to teach over four thousand lawyers, judges, public administration and police officers, journalists, professors, NGO workers and staff members of the UN Refugee Agency (UNHCR) from all continents of the world, on various topics related to asylum, migration and statelessness.
+He is a trustee and a founding member of the European Network on Statelessness (ENS), a co-founder of the Latin American Academic Network on the Law and Integration of Refugees (Red LAREF) and an external expert collaborating with the European Union Asylum Agency (EUAA) and the European Judicial Training Network (EJTN)."